 How to perform a Bootable USB Flash Drive!

-It's highly important to read and follow these steps if you want to save your computer!
+It's highly recommended to read and follow these instructions if you want to save your computer!

 Overview: